pha4ge/hAMRonization_workflow/README.md

 `git clone https://github.com/pha4ge/hAMRonization.git`

+Pointfinder, amrplusplus, and SSTAR are installed manually by going to the `data/non_conda_deps` directory:

+`bash install_non_conda_deps.sh`

 All further dependencies will be installed via conda on execution.

+If you want to run `DeepARG` you need to have a working `singularity` install on your system and invoke `--use --use-singularity --singularity-args "-B $PWD:/data"` when running snakemake

 Databases can be downloaded by going to the `data/dbs` directory and running:

 `bash get_dbs.sh`

 Execution
 ---------